amolsuradkar/traffic_sign_detection/README.md

  # OPENCV
  # MATPLOTLIB

- #STRUCTURE
- #folder:
+ # STRUCTURE
+ folder:
+ # mydata:
- mydata:folder to store images for training ,all the iamges are stored are of size 32x32 size.Images are stored in sub-folders having class number as a folder name data set contains has 43 diffrent classes ,means 43 diffrent sign boards are feeded to model for training. dataset contains more than 60000 images
+ folder to store images for training ,all the iamges are stored are of size 32x32 size.Images are stored in sub-folders having class number as a folder name data set contains has 43 diffrent classes ,means 43 diffrent sign boards are feeded to model for training. dataset contains more than 60000 images
  # train.ipynb: training the model